-Sébastien Soriano was appointed the Chairman of Arcep (the French telecom regulator) in 2015.
-He was BEREC Chair 2017 (the European telecom body) and is still BEREC Vice-Chair 2018.
+Sébastien Soriano was apointed the Chairman of Arcep (the French telecom regulator) in 2015.

 Mr Soriano has spent most of his career in digital policies, competition and telecoms regulation areas.
-He started his career at the French Competition Authority, between 2001 and 2004, as a case handler and then as Deputy General Rapporteur, between 2009 and 2012.
+He started his career at the French Competition Authority, as a case handler (2001-2004) and then as Deputy General Rapporteur (2009 and 2012).
 Between 2004 and 2009, he held various positions at Arcep.

-From 2012 through 2014, he was the Chief of Staff of Mrs Fleur Pellerin, French Minister for SMEs, Innovation and Communication.
+From 2012 -2014, he was Chief of Staff of Mrs. Fleur Pellerin, French Minister for SMEs, Innovation and Communication.
 Prior to his appointment as Chairman of Arcep, he was Special Advisor to the French Minister for Culture and Communication.

-Mr Soriano published several papers on the challenges of regulators and law makers in the digital era.
+Sébastien Soriano has published several papers on the challenges of regulators and law makers in the digital era.
 He also teaches regulation and digital economy in the Master’s programme in Public Policy at SciencesPo.
 He is also member of the board of directors of the Centre on Regulation in Europe (CERRE).

 Tshoganetso Kepaletswe is currently the Acting Chief Executive of Botswana Communication Regulatory Authority.
 Previously he was the Deputy Chief Executive – Regulatory Affairs responsible for the technical and economic regulation at the Authority.
 He has extensive knowledge and experience on telecommunication and broadcasting regulation.
 He is one of the founding staff members of Botswana Telecommunications Authority, where he has been involved for the past twenty years.
 Mr Kepaletswe has represented Botswana and actively participated at the ITU World Radiocommunication Conferences (WRC’s), Regional Radiocommunication Conference (RRC) and World Conference on International Telecommunication (WCIT).
 In addition, he also served as National Broadcasting Board Member for a period of three years.